umccr/data-portal-apis/docs/pipeline/README.md

 ## TL;DR

 - See [cleanup](cleanup) for pipeline failure, cleanup and rerun SOP.
-- See [automation.md](automation.md) for operational note.
+- See [automation.md](automation.md) for operational notes.

 ## Concept

-We have developed in such that there are a particular point where we can invoke an AWS lambda function to start from a particular step in the pipeline.
-This offers so that we can resume the pipeline from that point onwards.
+The current automation is centered around (workflow) events, i.e. actions are triggered by previous actions/events.
+As such particular workflows/steps can be triggered by replying/simulating external events.

-A better architecture diagram is available [here](https://lucid.app/lucidchart/e18f78ed-4132-4a5d-81f3-98d3b44936d4/edit?page=0_0#?folder_id=home&browser=icon).
+More architecture details (at various stages) can be found in [this](https://lucid.app/lucidchart/e18f78ed-4132-4a5d-81f3-98d3b44936d4/edit?page=0_0#?folder_id=home&browser=icon) LucidChart document.

-Since development is evolving fast, here is a simplified text diagram for main pipeline automation.
+Since development is evolving fast, here is a simplified text diagram of the main steps of the pipeline automation.

 ```
                      UPDATE_STEP